jimmay5469/jimmay5469.github.io/_includes/resume.md

 - Wrote pipelines including PR deployments
 - Leveled up the development team through PRs and providing feedback and teaching increasing productivity by 50% and code quality
 - Researched and designed a newsfeed algorithm for our backend developers and taught them how to do it so they could implement
-- Wired up analytics and click tracking and helped use the resulting data to make improvements to the application
-- Worked closely with the design team to make UX improvements on feature work
-- Created our project from the ground up

 ### Senior Software Engineer
 #### Chegg (Remote)